round5/round5.github.io/Supporting_Documentation/Scripts/Parameters/README.md

 * `R5N1_{1,3,5}CCA_0d`:

-   Parameters for the non-ring/unstructured variant of IINDCCA-secure Round5 key-encapsulation mechanism and public-key encrpytion, for NIST security levels 1, 3 and 5.
+   Parameters for the non-ring/unstructured variant of INDCCA-secure Round5 key-encapsulation mechanism and public-key encrpytion, for NIST security levels 1, 3 and 5.
 No forward error correction is used, hence the `0` at the end of the parameter designator.